 The mattresses provided for you in college are thin, old, and hard—and who wants to sleep on that?!
 However, you can make the surface much more comfortable with this mattress topper.
 Memory foam is a great option, as it provides the perfect amount of cushioning and support.

 There’s always something going on in dorms.
-To block out all the distracting noises so you can get to sleep, you may want to invest in a white noise machine, which will lull you off to dreamland with gentle sounds.
+To block out all the distracting noises so you can get to sleep, you may want to invest in a white-noise machine, which will lull you off to dreamland with gentle sounds.

-Unless you want to be woken up by the sun streaming in your window at 6am, it’s a good idea to purchase some room-darkening curtains.
+Unless you want to be woken up by the sun streaming in your window at 6 a.m., it’s a good idea to purchase some room-darkening curtains.
 Trust us, they’ll come in handy!

+If you want your dorm to feel like home (and hopefully minimize homesickness), you’ve got to make it your own!
 Yes, Command hooks are a must-have, but you can also think outside the box when it comes to decorating—think temporary wallpaper, live plants, and unique photo displays.
 Here are some of our favorites.

-Dorm rooms are usually a snooze-worthy white or tan, but you can add your own personal flair to the room with the help of this temporary wallpaper.
+Dorm rooms are usually painted a snooze-worthy white or tan, but you can add your own personal flair to the room with the help of this temporary wallpaper.
 (Why wasn’t this a thing when I was in college?)
 There are a lot of options available that are easy to put up and mess-free to take down, but check with your roommate first so you don’t ruffle any feathers.

 No dorm room is complete without a few reminders of home.
 We love the idea of using a wire wall grid and mini clothespins as a photo display.

 There are a whole lot of distractions in college dorms.
 If you want to make the most of your study time, you have to be able to tune it all out and focus.
 These might help.

 Can’t seem to put down your phone?
 You might want to install an app-blocker on your phone to keep yourself off social media.
-Or, you could lock it away in a time-controlled container.
+Or you could lock it away in a time-controlled container.